ArduCustom/arducustom.github.io/v/dev/AP_Periph/Parameters.rst

 | *Note: This parameter is for advanced users*

 Enables to connect active buzzer to arbitrary pin\.
 Requires 3\-pin buzzer or additional MOSFET\!
+Some the Wiki\'s \"GPIOs\" page for how to determine the pin number for a given autopilot\.

 +----------------------+